Lesley923/RaMovies/README.md

 ```
 >>to reinstall all the package for your system

->> then to run this application, run the code iin your terminal :
+>> then to run this application, run the code in your terminal :

 ```bash
 npm run start:dev